-For those you want to avoid any highway there is the private road across the property 'Boxwood' you will turn left at Pinehurst Rd 21.4 km after leaving the Golden Highway at Cobbora.
-Permission can be arranged and a detailed map provided by Mick Cooper (mobile 0437 136 169) David Allworth (mobile 0408 726 038).
+For those you want to avoid any highway riding leaving Mendooran there is the private road just south of Mendooran and a detailed map can be provided by David Allworth (mobile 0408 726 038) or email djallworth@gmail.com.

 4. Mendooran to Ballimore via Punks Trail (59 km)